 Having a quick response to an incident can reduce loss, determine existing vulnerabilities, and demonstrate to your shareholders that your processes are secure.
 By investing in incident management software, you’re protecting more than your organization’s security — you’re establishing processes to maintain business continuity.
 Doing so means becoming familiar with factors to consider in incident management.

 Incident management and risk

 “Risk” is a broad term.
 But, generally speaking, the level of risk that your organization can face is calculated by the likelihood that an incident could cause damage or loss, multiplied by the size of potential damage or loss.

 Risk management is the process of determining what level of risk is acceptable, and what actions should be taken to mitigate what your organization determines to be unacceptable.

 The incident management process, in turn, is critical to risk management.
 Without incidents, there would be no risk, and risk management would be unnecessary.
 Clearly, this isn’t the case.

-To do so, rely on the Plan-Do-Check-Act cycle described above.
+That’s where the PDSA cycle described above comes into play.
 After an incident — often aided by incident management software — plan and implement a countermeasure, then gauge its effectiveness while you monitor incident activity.

-You can then plan how to mitigate future risk… and the cycle will continue.
+You can then plan how to mitigate future risks, and the cycle will continue.

-In theory, the “perfect” risk management program would reduce all incidents — and the loss and damages caused by them—to zero.
+In theory, the “perfect” incident management software would eliminate all incidents — and the loss and damages caused by them.